-Other provisions relate principally to customer remediation provisions and insurance premium tax ("IPT") payments:
+Other provisions relate principally to customer remediation provisions

-- Customer remediation provision of £4,371k to provide for the costs of compensation where necessary to ensure that we deliver fair value and good customer outcomes.
-Due to the nature of the customer remediation provisions, the timing and potential cost is uncertain. - The provision for possible IPT payments of £600k (2020: £1,710k) relates to countries where there is a potential IPT exposure but the regulations in the country do not oblige the Company to pay IPT, therefore uncertainty exists around the timing and amount of potential payments.
+Customer remediation provision of £3,921k (2021: £4,371k) to provide for the costs of compensation where necessary to ensure that we deliver good customer outcomes.
+Due to the nature of the customer remediation provisions, the timing and potential cost is uncertain.